BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 **DURATION: TEMPORARY**

-*Having spent long periods of time in the wilderness, the caster is able to whip the beasts of the wild into a frenzy and imbue them with a thirst for blood.
-Such fury is not without its drawbacks — many of these beasts will collapse with exhaustion moments later.*

 This power targets one friendly model within range.
 This power can be used against a single Bat, (unridden) Warg or Spider model within range.
 If successful, the target's Fight, Attacks, Strength and Courage are increased by 2 until the End phase.
 During the End phase, the target suffers one Strength 10 hit.

 **Channelled** — The target's Fight, Attacks, Strength and Courage are instead increased by 3.